 The pain-relieving properties of PEA in human diseases associated with chronic pain have been evaluated in multiple clinical studies since the 1990s using PEA in dietary supplement formulations.
-Over 30 clinical studies, including fifteen randomized, placebo-controlled studies, have been conducted with these dietary supplement formulations across multiple pain indications.
-Statistically significant reductions in pain intensity were observed in nearly all of these studies with PEA treatment.
+Over 30 clinical studies, including over a dozen randomized, placebo-controlled studies, have been conducted with these dietary supplement formulations across multiple pain indications.
+Reductions in pain intensity were observed in nearly all of these studies with PEA treatment.
 These studies reported few dropouts and few reported AEs, suggesting that PEA was generally well tolerated.
-A summary of the fifteen published randomized controlled clinical studies conducted with PEA in various pain conditions, including the PEA dose levels evaluated, is below: